 Dr. Vanesa Landrus is Professor of Spanish at Eastern Illinois University, where she teaches all levels of Spanish.
 She is the Coordinator of Latin American Studies, and member of the International Center for Global Diversity Council, International Education Council, Women Studies Advisory Board, and Latino Heritage Month Celebration Committee.
 She is also the leader of the Summer Study Abroad Program to Costa Rica and Argentina.

 Dr. Vanesa Landrus was born in Río Cuarto, Argentina, where she began her studies in English Literature.
 She joined Eastern Illinois University as a graduate student to obtain her second degree in Foreign Languages with a concentration in Spanish.
 She received her M.A and Ph.D. in Spanish Literature and Cultural Studies from the University of Illinois in Urbana-Champaign (2007).

 Her scholarly work focuses on nineteenth century women essayist and their perception of politics, race, gender, body image, and social class.
+Her secundary research area is Latinx Studies.
 She has presented at many national and international conferences.
 Her research has been published in Revista Iberomaericana, in the book Retomando la palabra: Las pioneras del XIX en diálogo con la crítica contemporáneaby Editorial Iberoamericana, and in ELADD, virtual collection of biographies and critical essays on Latin American Nineteenth Century Women Writers.